Local authority education services: related activities: supplies of food and drink

 Secondly a local authority can analyse all its school catering outlets together.
 This will produce a single set of figures from which the local authority can determine whether catering is provided at or below cost across its whole school portfolio.

 It is important to remember that this treatment applies only to sales of food and drink by a local authority school to its pupils and from outlets operated by either the local authority itself or the governing body.
 If the actual supply of food and drink is by a catering contractor acting as principal, agent or a combination of both, VAT treatment described in Notice 709/1 ’Catering and take-away food’ continues to apply.
-(External users can find the notice at https://www.gov.uk/government/publications/vat-notice-7091-catering-and-take-away-food) Whether within or outside an agency arrangement, only supplies of food and drink by a school to its pupils can at any stage be treated as non-business.
+(External users can find the notice at https://www.gov.uk/government/publications/vat-notice-7091-catering-and-take-away-food)

 In general, unless there is compelling evidence to suggest otherwise, it can be accepted that all sales of food and drink by a local authority school to its pupils can be treated as non-business.
 This applies only to schools.